-Getting your kitchen water one liter at a time is just a hassle and why I am never without reservoir system like the Dromedary® or DromLite™ bags.
+Getting your kitchen water one liter at a time is just a hassle—thus I am never without a reservoir system like the Dromedary® or DromLite™ bags.
 Clearly, the lighter weight and packability of a DromLite bag is the better choice for backpacking, and 2, 4, and 6-liter sizes can be tailored to your group size.
 For car camping and heavier use, the burly Dromedary bags are the right choice, maxing out at 10 liters and delivering plenty of water for most groups.

 The two best features about both types of bags is that they are pre-slung so you can hang them for ultimate convenience, and they come with a 3-in-1 cap for three different flow rates.
 The smallest spout is ideal for handwashing, the second for drinking and filling water bottles and pots and, ultimately, just unscrew the whole thing for filling and high-volume needs.

 8. Spice Shakers